tattali/FullCalendarBundle/doc/index.md

 ### 5. Add styles and scripts in your template

-Add html template to display the calendar:
+Include the html template were you want to display the calendar:

 ```twig
 {% block body %}